jim-easterbrook/python-exiv2/USAGE.rst

      'title': 'Processing Software',
      'typeId': <TypeId.asciiString: 2>}

+In general it's more efficient to use attribute access (``info.title``) than dict_ access (``info['title']``).
+It is sometimes useful to be able to iterate over the members though, as shown above.

-Note that struct member names ending with an underscore have the underscore removed in the dict_ like interface.
+Note that in the C++ API the struct member names end with an underscore.
+In the Python interface the underscore is optional for attribute names, and removed in the dict_ like interface.

 Reading data values
 -------------------